emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/z80-cpu.md

 #### Running tests in emuStudio

-Create new virtual computer, call it "ZX Spectrum" (see previous section on Patrik Rak's tests).
+Use the [ZX Spectrum 48K]({{ site.baseurl }}/zxspectrum48k/) virtual computer (see previous section on Patrik Rak's tests).

 When the computer is opened, load compiled test suite in memory, file `Tests/ZX48_ZX128/Z80BlockInstructionFlags/z80bltst.bin` at address 0x8000.
-Then, open the ZX-display and run emulation.
+Then, open the ZX Spectrum display and run emulation.

 Disclaimer: output will be awful.